 - Fees are charged in line with State and Federal government legislation or Local Laws. - Fees and charges are set at a level that is deemed to be fair and equitable to enable the majority of residents to access the services. - Fees and charges are set to remain competitive with other 'like-services' available in the market. - No fees (or low fees) are charged for some services with an aim to encourage community participation and positive health and wellbeing outcomes. - Fees and charges that are punitive in nature, are set at a level significant enough to deter the targeted behaviour without being overly burdensome.

 5. Review Period

-This Revenue and Rating Plan covers the four-year period July 2024- June 2028.
-It will be reviewed and amended during this 4-year period, annually.
+This Revenue and Rating Plan covers the four-year period July 2025- June 2029.
+It will be reviewed and amended should legislative changes require Council to review or update the Plan.

 6. Related Documents